 |Applicant Competition||Very High|

-Can I get into Tufts?
-The school has a 15% acceptance rate.
-Last year, 3,147 out of 21,101 applicants were admitted making Tufts a very highly competitive school to get into with a low chance of acceptance for typical applicants.
+How hard is it to get into Tufts and can I get accepted?
+The school has a 15% acceptance rate ranking it #6 in Massachusetts for lowest rate of acceptance.
+Last year, 3,404 out of 22,766 applicants were admitted making Tufts a very highly competitive school to get into with a low chance of acceptance for typical applicants.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 4 percent.
-Only 45% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top ten percent of their high school class.
+Tufts University typically accepts and attracts "A-" average high school students.
+Only 47% of those admitted chose to enroll in the school.
+Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|